tercen/csv2csv_fileconverter/README.md

 # cvs2cvs file converter

 #### Description
-`cvs2cvs` converts a cvs file by adding a `row_num` column and splitting the original cvs file into pieces.
+`cvs2cvs` converts a cvs file by adding a `row_num` column and splitting, if neccessary, the original cvs file into pieces.

 ##### Usage

 __How to run__

+Install Tercen Desktop, if you do not have R installed

 Run the following for Windows: